-Grassroot Soccer South Africa (GRS South Africa) is an independent, locally registered non-profit organization with a South African Board of Directors.
-Grassroot Soccer first began programs in South Africa in 2006, and has steadily built a very strong local infrastructure.
+Grassroot Soccer South Africa (GRS South Africa) is an independent, locally registered non-profit organisation with a South African Board of Directors.
+Grassroot Soccer first began programmes in South Africa in 2006, and has steadily built a very strong local infrastructure.

-Through the organisation’s membership in the streetfootballworld and Sport for Social Change networks, GRS has access to platforms for sharing of best practices among sport-for-development organizations across the country and continent.
+Through the organisation’s membership in the streetfootballworld and Sport for Social Change networks, GRS has access to platforms for sharing of best practices among sport-for-development organisations across the country and continent.

-GRS South Africa flagship sites also have a particularly strong record of promoting girls’ and womens’ participation in organized football.
+GRS South Africa affiliate sites also have a particularly strong record of promoting girls’ and women’s participation in organised football.
 Two women’s club teams, RV United in Khayelitsha and the Blue Birds in Alexandra, are linked to GRS, and have become part of the fabric of these communities.
 Both of these teams play in the SAFA SASOL league, the highest women’s league in South Africa.

 Interested in learning more about GRS South Africa?
 Please get in touch with us!